-Your Committee on Consumer Protection & Commerce, to which was referred H.B.
-No. 475, H.D.
-1, entitled:
+Your Committee on Housing, to which was referred H.B.
+No. 80 entitled:

-"A BILL FOR AN ACT RELATING TO TAXATION OF REAL ESTATE INVESTMENT TRUSTS,"
+"A BILL FOR AN ACT RELATING TO THE LOW-INCOME HOUSING TAX CREDIT,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Consumer Protection & Commerce that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 475, H.D.
-1, and recommends that it be referred to your Committee on Finance.
+As affirmed by the record of votes of the members of your Committee on Housing that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 80, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 80, H.D.
+1, and be referred to your Committee on Finance.